 - Mild olive oil or vegetable oil for frying

-- Dissolve the yeast with some lukewarm water, sugar and a couple tablespoons flour.
-Cover and set aside until it bubbles.
+- Dissolve the yeast with some lukewarm water, sugar and a couple tablespoons flour Cover and set aside until it bubbles.

 - Attach the dough hook to the mixer.

-- Put the flour in the bowl of the mixer, add salt and olive oil.
-Mix on low speed.
-Add the water gradually and mix until a ball is formed around the hook.
-The dough should be soft and not sticky to the hands or on the mixer bowl.
+- Add the water gradually and mix until a ball is formed around the hook The dough should be soft and not sticky to the hands or on the mixer bowl.

 - Cover the dough and let it rest until it doubles in volume.